 Retained earnings represents the surplus in profit and loss account after appropriation.

-The Company recognises change on account of remeasurement of the net defined benefit liability (asset)
+The Company recognises change on account of remeasurement of the net defined benefit liability (asset) as part of retained earnings with separate disclosure, which comprises of:

 - (a) actuarial gains and losses and - (b) return on plan assets, excluding amounts included in net interest on the net defined benefit liability/ (asset).